Jahans3/Implement.js/README.md

 8. alternate property names and ability to rename properties

 ###### What is Implement.js?
 Implement.js is library that attempts to bring interfaces to JavaScript.
-Simply define an `Interface` and call `implement` on a class or object to ensure it implements the given interface.
+Simply define an interface using `Interface` and call `implement` on a class or object to ensure it implements the given interface.
 ```
 const Hello = {
     greeting: 'hello'